Resin bound paving is fast becoming the surface choice for upgrading existing or installing new driveways.

 The choice and size of aggregate and depth required

 Each colour of Natural Aggregate, recycled material or Marble is individually priced and available in sizes ranging from 3mm – 10mm.

 For a driveway, we generally use a 6mm aggregate installed at a depth of 18mm, but this is dependent on its anticipated use.

 The price of an aggregate depends on various factors, such as its dimensions, colour, and size, as well as the source.
 For example, SureSet offers a range of aggregates.
 You can choose from our popular, cost-effective natural aggregate, luxury crushed, or rounded marbles sourced from selected quarries in Italy and Spain, recycled glass Spectrum (only suitable for light vehicles), FlexiSet that’s made from 50% recycled tyres, or PlayBound, a colourful rubber developed for children’s playgrounds.
 Of course, you would expect to pay more for luxury rounded marble than you would for recycled tyres.

 The existing surface the resin bound paving will be laid on to

-You will also need to take into account any preparation work, repairs, cleaning or levelling that might be required to the surface the resin bound paving will be laid on.
+You will also need to take into account any preparation work, repairs, cleaning, or leveling that might be required on the surface the resin bound paving will be laid on.